mlrun/mlrun/docs/install/aws-install.md

 > **Note**: It could take up to 2 hours for your stack to be created.

 ## Getting started
 When the stack is complete, go to the **output** tab for the stack you created.
-There are links for the MLRun UI, Jupyter and the Kubeconfig command.
+There are links for the MLRun UI, Jupyter, and the Kubeconfig command.

 It's recommended to go through the quick-start and the other tutorials as shown in the documentation.
 These tutorials and demos come built-in with Jupyter under the root folder of Jupyter.